 Once the conversion is complete, a dialog will be presented with the path to the converted files.
 Click the OK button to continue.

-You can now view the data with Measurand's SAAView application as described in the Using SAAView to Visualize ShapeArray Data guide.
+You can now view the data with Measurand's SAAView application as described in the Using SAAView to Visualize ShapeArray Data guide or use the exported DIY data to generate your own visualizations.